SneManden/zeus-v2/README.md

 1. Add bull running dust,
 1. Bull juggle hit combo?
 1. Other obstacles / enemies to counter?
+1. Add a STORY!
+Why is Zeus mad?
+And why is he attacking the player?
+Why are bulls running everywhere?

 ## Known bugs